corrode/corrode.github.io/content/pro/_index.md

   },
   {
     "q": "Which package should I start with?",
     "a": "If you're not sure yet, start with <code>Once::new()</code>: it's a low-commitment way to see if the style works for you.
-Most people move to <code>[Session; 5]</code> once they know they want to make real progress. <code>Vec::with_capacity(10)</code> is for those who want a thorough, end-to-end journey and are ready to commit."
+Most people move to <code>[Session; 5]</code> once they know they want to make real progress. <code>Vec::with_capacity(10)</code> is for those who want a thorough, end-to-end experience and are ready to commit."
   },
   {
     "q": "What if I can't make a scheduled session?",